School of Behavioral Sciences

 The Bachelor of Science degree in Child and Family Studies is designed to train professionals who are dedicated to the well-being and development of children and families.
 The child and family studies courses are offered completely online.
 This program offers a comprehensive curriculum with three distinct concentrations, allowing students to tailor their studies to align with their specific interests and career aspirations.

-The Child Life concentration equips students with specialized skills in supporting children facing medical challenges, fostering resilience and emotional well-being in healthcare settings.
+The Child Life concentration equips students with specialized skills in supporting children facing medical challenges and fostering resilience and emotional well-being in healthcare settings.
 The Early Childhood Education concentration provides a strong foundation in pedagogy and child development, preparing graduates for impactful roles in early learning environments.
 Finally, the Family Life concentration delves into the complexities of family dynamics, equipping students with the knowledge and skills needed to provide meaningful support and resources for families across diverse contexts.

-For more information about Child and Family Studies, please reach out the Division Director, Dr. Kristina Higgins at higgins@tarleton.edu
+For more information about Child and Family Studies, please reach out to the Division Director, Dr. Kristina Higgins at higgins@tarleton.edu

 Dr. Jamie Borchardt